Editor’s note: This post was updated in March 2017

 In the meantime, your student is sitting on the bench waiting for an opportunity to play, but isn’t in the game yet.

 There is a trend in higher education today for more and longer wait lists.
-However, some statistics indicate that as many as 30% of students who are placed on a waiting list will eventually be accepted to the college.
+And some statistics indicate that only approximately 30% of students who are placed on a waiting list will eventually be accepted to the college.

 How do we find out my student’s place on the wait list?

-A student may find himself on a waitlist not because he is better or worse than an accepted student, but because the college has attempted to build a well-rounded class and fulfill certain needs or gaps in the student body.
+A student may find themselves on a waitlist not because they are better or worse than an accepted student, but because the college has attempted to build a well-rounded class and fulfill certain needs or gaps in the student body.
 Admissions offices take great care to ensure that they do not admit an entire class of athletes but no musicians, or a class of outstanding potential science majors but no business majors.
 When the opening occurs, the admission staff will review their current deposited students and evaluate remaining needs.
-Perhaps your student will be the lucky French horn player that the orchestra needs, or perhaps he will be the star basketball player in a year when the team is overfull.
+Perhaps your student will be the lucky French horn player that the orchestra needs, or perhaps they will be the star basketball player in a year when the team is overfull.

 At this point in the process, there is a lot of luck involved.

-The stress of the application process is extended if your student is placed on a wait list for his favorite college.
-But what, if anything, should he do?
+The stress of the application process is extended if your student is placed on a wait list for their favorite college.
+But what, if anything, should they do?
 This is, after all, a wait list.
-Should he just sit and wait?
+Should they just sit and wait?
 Possibly, but probably not.

 Understand the reality of the situation